oracle/fastr/documentation/README.md

 FastR is available in two forms:

-1. As a [pre-built binary](http://www.graalvm.org/downloads/).
+1. As a pre-built binary.
 Note that this also includes (Truffle) implementations of JavaScript and optionally Ruby and Python.
 The pre-built binaries are available for Linux and Mac OS X. The binary release is updated monthly.
+To install and setup GraalVM and FastR follow the Getting Started instructions in FastR [README](../../README.md#getting_started).
 2. As a source release on [GitHub](https://github.com/graalvm/fastr) for developers wishing to contribute to the project and/or study the implementation.
 The source release is updated regularly and always contains the latest tested version.
     * Note: there is a comunity provided and maintained [Dockerfile](https://github.com/nuest/fastr-docker) for FastR.